Our website is supported by our users. We sometimes earn through affiliate links when you click through the affiliate links on our website.

 Montessori for Moms: A Tea Party

-Montessori For Moms: The first thing I noticed when I walked into the Montessori classroom was around, child-size, wooden table with 2 chairs set in the corner of the room.
+The first thing I noticed when I walked into the Montessori classroom was a child-size, wooden table with 2 chairs set in the corner of the room.

 A vase of flowers was set on a square of brightly printed cloth that lay on the table.
 Next to the table and chairs was a hutch painted French blue that housed ceramic teacups, saucers, and a teapot.

-Against the other wall a low, long table set up as a dishwashing station.
+Against the other wall, a low, long table was set up as a dishwashing station.
 On it was a plastic dishpan filled with sudsy water for washing, another with clear water for rinsing, and a small bamboo rack at the end to hold the drying.

 I was told a table for two is part of the curriculum in a Montessori environment.